anematode/high-perf-bogosort/README.md

 A simple mathematical preliminary.
 If we have a random event that happens with probability *p*, the average number of samples until it  happens is *1/p*.
 Thus, in our case, the average number of *shuffles* (i.e., the number of times the array is shuffled and tested whether it's sorted) is just the total number of shuffles.
 (Note each shuffle is statistically independent by bogosort's wise design.)

 There are two entries below.
 The first entry is the most obvious bogosort algorithm on *n* elements: we shuffle the *n* elements, then check whether they're sorted.
 Great.
 That will take *n!* iterations on average.
 The second entry ("16 elems") is a bogosort on *16* elements, where *n* of those elements are nonzero.
 If you think about it, a lot of the tested shuffles will look like `0, 1, 0, 2, 3, 4, 0, 0, 5, 0, 6, 0, 0, 7, 8, 9`, in which the nonzero elements are in order but the shuffle is rejected because they're not all in order.
-That can be done in *16! \* nCr(16, n)* ways, which is much, much greater than *n!* for *n <= 15*.
+That can be done in *16! x nCr(16, n)* ways, which is much, much greater than *n!* for *n <= 15*.
 And, as we observe, the second implementation takes much longer.
 Alas, they eventually both get too slow to measure without dying of boredom.

 Even a bogosort enjoyer like myself would not implement the second entry for no reason.
 It is only implemented because it is logically equivalent to the AVX2 implementation.